Yankees vs. Tigers Player Props Betting Odds

 Judge Stats

-- Aaron Judge has collected 73 hits with 11 doubles, 29 home runs and 61 walks.
-He has driven in 56 runs with three stolen bases.
+- Aaron Judge has 76 hits with 11 doubles, 31 home runs, 62 walks and 58 RBI.
+He's also stolen three bases.

 Judge Recent Games